The Nellie Maurine: When a Pleasure Boat Became a Rescue Craft During the Great Trinity River Flood of 1908

 Read the account of what was seen from the boat when it was commandeered by city officials in “West Dallas Trip Proves Thrilling,” published in the DMN on May 26, 1908, here.

-Read “The Trinity’s Swan Song Spree of 1908” by Gene Wallis — a hair-raising account of the havoc wreaked by the flood — published in the DMN on March 1, 1931, here; the continuation of the article is here.
+- “The Trinity’s Swan Song Spree of 1908” by Gene Wallis (DMN, March 1, 1931), a hair-raising account of the havoc wreaked by the flood

 An incredible photo of the washed-out T & P railroad trestle can be found in a previous post here.